Is your email click-through rate lower than you’d like?

 Take this email from Freshbooks, for example.
 They use a bright green button for the main call to action in the email, which stands out against the predominantly blue and grey colors used through the rest of the campaign.

 Takeaway: Use contrasting colors to make sure your CTA button stands out amongst the rest of your content.
 If you’re not sure, try using the infamous squint test to see whether you’ve made the button prominent enough or whether you need to go back to the drawing board.

 Look like a button

-There is an old saying in usability design circles that says “Familiarity breeds usability.”
+There is an old saying in usability design circles that says, “Familiarity breeds usability.”
 When people are familiar with something, they intuitively know how to use it.
-It’s why you still drag and drop files into a fake rubbish bin on your computer.

 People have been clicking buttons on the web for years, and they intuitively know it’s what they need to do to get to the next step.